CharlieWJ/BattleBoats/README.txt

                                       Project 2

 Charles Wallace Jeffries
-X500:jeffr137@umn.edu
-Student ID: 5467750

-After unzipping you can find the my code for the Battleships game in the src folder.
 The "Main" class is where the code is ran.
 The main class calls on the BattleboatsBoard class to build the board, and to play the game.
-This program was written in Intellij.
+This program was written in Java, and utilized the IDe, Intellij.

 When shooting at the other ships, it is important to know that the program asks for an input for the column first and the row next.
 The input should be a valid integer that is within the bounds.